 They all come with similar nutritional value, however, there are differences in the ingredients.

-Like kittens, senior cats also require a special diet.
+Like kittens, senior cats also require a special diet as they get on in years.
 Due to their aging organism and slower body functions, they might need additional macro and micronutrients.
 Purina ONE offers two senior-appropriate kibble formulas and six wet options.

 The dry food formulas that are senior-appropriate are the Healthy Metabolism and the Vibrant Maturity 7+.
 The latter contains min 36% protein and is supplemented with antioxidants and omega-6.